NREL/HPC/languages/julia/demos/scripts/README.md

  5. *pi_func.jl* -- "Library" functions for *mpi_jl_pi_as_lib.py* and *mpi_jl_cv_pi.py*.

 ### Environment Set Up
 You will need to have Julia installed with the `julia` executable in your path prior to starting the following steps to setup the needed environment.
+For details on how to do this, see the [Julia bulid instructions](../../how-to-guides/install-Julia.md).

+These instructions are given for python 3.
+The mpi4py and pyjulia modules do (as of this writing) support python 2.
+If you decide to use python 2, you will need to alter the below commands appropriately.
+It is also likely that the scripts in this directory will require alterations to work with python 2.
+However, given that python 2 is [no longer supported](https://www.python.org/doc/sunset-python-2/), it is recommended that you use python 3.

  1. Create a conda environment with python, numpy installed and activate it:
  ```
  conda create -c conda-forge --name py-jl-mpi python=3 numpy
- conda activate py-jl-mpi
+ source activate py-jl-mpi
  ```
  2. Load the MPI module of your choice.
 For example, OpenMPI 3.1.6 built with gcc 8.4.0:
  ```